 The proposed development entails the enlargement of the existing Zwartfontein dam.
-The capacity of the dam will increase from 150 000 m3 to 915 000 m3, while the footprint will increase from approximately 3.6 ha to 10.9 ha.
+The capacity of the dam will increase from 150 000 m3 to 915 000 m3, while the footprint will increase from approximately 3.6 ha to 14.5 ha (including dam wall, overflow, pumphouse, and access road).
 Desktop studies and Google imagery shows small areas surrounding the existing dam that appears as if it may still support natural vegetation.